-- 1. DO NOT operate machine on slopes exceeding 15 degrees (27% grade). - 2.
+- DO NOT operate machine on slopes exceeding 15 degrees (27% grade). - 2.
 Exercise EXTREME CAUTION on slopes above 10 degrees (18% grade).
 Turn blades OFF when traveling uphill.
-Use a slow speed and avoid sudden or sharp turns. - 3.
-DO NOT operate machine back and forth across face of slopes.
+Use a slow speed and avoid sudden or sharp turns. - DO NOT operate machine back and forth across face of slopes.
 Operate up and down.
 Practice on slopes with blades off. - 4.
-AVOID starting, stopping or turning on slopes.
-If machine stops going uphill or tires lose traction, turn blades OFF and back slowly straight down the slope.
+AVOID uphill starts.
+If machine stops going uphill or tires lose traction, turn blades OFF and back slowly down the slope.

-- 5. STAY ALERT for holes and other hidden hazards.
+- STAY ALERT for holes and other hidden hazards.
 Tall grass can hide obstacles.
 Keep away from ditches, washouts, culverts, fences and protruding objects. - 6.
 KEEP A SAFE DISTANCE (at least 3 feet) away from edge of ditches and other drop offs.
 The machine could turn over if an edge caves in. - 7.
 Always begin forward motion slowly and with caution. - 8.
 Use weights or a weighted load carrier in accordance with instructions supplied with a grass catcher.
 DO NOT operate machine on slopes exceeding 10 degrees (18% grade) when equipped with grass catcher. - 9.
 DO NOT put your foot on the ground to try to stabilize the machine. - 10.
 DO NOT operate machine on wet grass.
 Reduced traction could cause sliding. - 11.
-Chose a low enough speed setting so that you will not have to stop or shift on a slope.
-Tires may lose traction on slopes even though the brakes are functioning properly. - 12.
-DO NOT operate machine under any condition where traction, steering or stability is doubtful. - 13.
-Always keep the machine in gear when going down slopes.
-DO NOT shift to neutral (or actuate hydro roll release) and coast downhill.
+DO NOT operate machine under any condition where traction, steering or stability is doubtful.

 - 1. Read, understand, and follow instructions and warnings in this manual and on the machine, engine and attachments.
 Know the controls and the proper use of the machine before starting. - 2.
-Only mature, responsible persons shall operate the machine and only after proper instruction. - 3.
-Data indicates that operators age 60 and above, are involved in a large percentage of mower-related injuries.
+Only mature, responsible persons shall operate the machine and only after proper instruction. - Data indicates that operators age 60 and above, are involved in a large percentage of mowerrelated injuries.
 These operators should evaluate their ability to operate the mower safely enough to protect themselves and others from serious injury. - 4.
 Handle fuel with extra care.
 Fuels are flammable and vapors are explosive.
 Use only an approved fuel container.
 DO NOT remove fuel cap or add fuel with engine running.
 Add fuel outdoors only with engine stopped and cool.
 Clean spilled fuel from machine.
 DO NOT smoke. - 5.
-Practice operation of machine with BLADES OFF to learn controls and develop skills.
+Practice operation of machine with BLADES OFF to learn controls and develop skills. - Check the area to be mowed and remove all objects such as toys, wire, rocks, limbs and other objects that could cause injury if thrown by blade or interfere with mowing.